 We have also conducted a number of surveys of the channel cross-section and the high water marks associated with the flood.
 Lastly, we have used an acoustic Doppler current meter to chart the variability in stream velocity across the stream, along the stream, and with depth.

 What will your project contribute to hydrologic, hazard, and remote sensing research more broadly?

 At our 14 test sites, we are evaluating the utility of these remote sensing systems.
 Ultimately, we hope to create a system that provides automated, non-contact discharge estimates and their uncertainties under different conditions.
 These can not only provide local stakeholders with early alerts of flash floods, but the information can also be fed into flood prediction systems.
 For example, at Falls Creek in May, our instruments picked up that the water velocity increased about an hour prior to the increase in the river stage, providing much needed time to respond.

 Flash flooding poses a tremendous threat to populations and infrastructure.
 The demonstration of these technologies will hopefully lead to their proliferation so that we can better understand, monitor, and predict the amount of water flowing in our creeks, streams, and rivers.

-—Jonathan J. Gourley, NOAA National Severe Storms Laboratory, Oklahoma; email: [email protected]
+—Jonathan J. Gourley, Associate Editor of Water Resources Research and NOAA National Severe Storms Laboratory, Oklahoma; email: [email protected]